arschles/www/content/blog/2020-06-22-async-await.md

 - No passing functions into functions means less `})` syntax to ~~forget~~ write
 - The `await` keyword is a clear symbol that `doStuff` returns a promise, which might mean it's doing something "expensive" like doing a REST API call or something

-#### What about the `async` keyword???
+#### What about the `async` keyword⁉

-In many languages including JS, you also have to mark a function `async` if it uses `await` inside of it.
+In many languages including JS, you have to mark a function `async` if it uses `await` inside of it.
 There are language-specific reasons to do that, but here are some that you should care about:

-- To tell the caller that there's an `await` inside of it (which implicitly means there are `Promise`s going on behind the scenes in JS) and the caller should probably do an `await` on the result
+- To tell the caller that there's an `await` inside of it (which implicitly means there are `Promise`s going on behind the scenes in JS) and the caller should do an `await` on the result
 - To tell the runtime (or compiler in other languages) to do its magic behind the scenes to "make it work"™

 ## 🏁

 And that's it.
 I left a lot of implementation details out, but it's really important to remember that this pattern exists more for human reasons rather than technical.

-You can do everything with promises that you can do with `async`/`await`, but in most cases, `async`/`await` is going to make your life easier.
-Take it from me, someone who's broken many a build and written many a bug because he forgot how promises/futures work.
+You can do all of this stuff with callbacks, but in almost all cases, `async`/`await` is going to make your life easier.
+Enjoy! 👋

-Enjoy your day!

--- Aaron